gladuz/deep-learning-go/README.md

-# Transformer Inference in Go from Scratch
+# Deep learning playground scripts in Go

 ## Overview
+- `/tensor` Tensor implementation from scratch.
+Implementation of small Tensor model taken from [Pytorch internals](http://blog.ezyang.com/2019/05/pytorch-internals/).
+Supports `At(x,y)`, `View(...idx)` with arbitrary sizes.
-I've built a Transformer inference code from scratch in Go, without relying on external dependencies.
+- `/simple_transformer` I've built a Transformer inference code from scratch in Go, without relying on external dependencies.
 The inspiration?
 Well, let's just say [minGPT](https://github.com/karpathy/minGPT) had a hand in it 😉.
 But heads up, there might be a few bugs as it was a weekend project without too much attention (no pun intended) to detail.

-## Features
+## Features per folder
+- transformer
     - Train a Transformer model in PyTorch on Iris dataset.
     - Export the model weights.
     - Perform inference in Go without external dependencies.
+- tensor
+    - Generic `Tensor` implementation with arbitrary sizes
+    - Testable code for `At, View, DimSlice` with the same underlying storage (like Pytorch)
 ## Requirements

 To run this project, you'll need: